 While up to 25% of your pension pot can be taken tax-free, the other 75% counts as taxable income if it is taken as a lump sum payment.
-Any annual income you take – for example from an annuity – will also count as taxable income.
+Any annual income you take – for example from an annuity you buy with your pension pot – will also count as taxable income.

-Income tax will apply when your total income, including any taxable lump sums, state pension and other taxable non-pension income, exceeds the annual personal allowance (£12,500 in 2020/21).
-Make sure you are aware of the tax implications of your withdrawals in advance so you don’t end up with an unexpected additional bill.
+Income tax will apply when your total income, including any taxable lump sums, state pension and other taxable non-pension income, exceeds the annual personal allowance (£12,570 in 2023/24).
+Make sure you are aware of the tax implications of any withdrawals from your pension savings in advance so you don’t end up with an unexpected additional bill.

 Find out how much income tax you’d currently pay on your retirement income.
 The following sources can be used to calculate this (if you use any of the online calculators open them in a new tab or window so that you can easily return to the course):

 - The gov.uk calculator

 - The calculator provided by the consumer magazine Which?

 - The tax calculation guidance provided in the following document: Income Tax 2023/24